kyverno/KDP/proposals/extend_cli_for_generate_policies.md

 ### Building the result

-We can use the same function used for testing mutate policies to compare user define resource and Kyverno generated resource and give it some generic name.
+We can use the same function used for testing mutate policies to compare user defined resource and Kyverno generated resource and give it some generic name.